kate102/CV/README.md

 ## Design & Detail Person
 In code and kitchen design there can be a conflict between aesthetic and functionality.
 It is important that both are respected as both are achievable with some thought.
 An ugly but functioning environment is as unsatisfactory as a beautiful solution that only manages a subset of the requirements.
 While this is obvious with a kitchen it is also true in terms of data presentation, and of the read ability of the code.

+## Thorough Implementer
+All of the roles that I have held have required unit testing.
+Practical examples are easy to relate to, not testing the under-floor heating before laying the marble floor could be an expensive mistake, but at least you would know where the problem was.
+Knowing that each part of a development, code or otherwise, has been tested thoroughly makes me calm and confident.

+## Enthusiast
+From starting a new project to learning to water ski, I grab every challenge with both hands.
+I decided change careers and take a leap into wherever Makers Academy took me because I need to be stimulated and hate to be bored.

+-------------------------------- To Do --------------------------------------------------
 #### Makers Academy (start_date to end_date)

 - Curious and passionate about code.
 [PROVIDE EVIDENCE]